📌 Related pillar guides: MBA Admission Guide · CAT 2026 B-Schools · Management Quota Fees

 | Personal Expenses | 50,000 | 50,000 | 1,00,000 |

-ROI Analysis: XIMB's average placement of ₹12–16 LPA against total COE of ~₹20 lakh gives a payback period of approximately 15–20 months for most graduates.
+ROI Analysis: XIMB's MBA-BM average placement of ₹20.3 LPA (Class of 2024) against an all-in cost of roughly ₹19–20 lakh means the two-year programme cost is close to one year's gross CTC — a strong ROI among tier-2 B-schools.
 XIMB's Bhubaneswar location, while not a metro, provides access to Eastern India's growing industrial corridor and the public sector, which is often underrepresented at metro-centric B-schools.
 The MBA degree (vs PGDM) also makes XIMB attractive for candidates targeting government and PSU management roles.

 XIMB's MBA curriculum is structured over four semesters.
 The first two semesters cover core management — Financial Accounting, Marketing Management, Organisational Behaviour, Operations, Statistics, Business Communication, and Ethics.
 Semesters three and four are elective-heavy, with specialisations in Finance, Marketing, Operations, Information Technology, and International Business.